symfony/symfony-docs/components/dependency_injection/workflow.rst

 :ref:`Compiler passes<components-dependency-injection-compiler-passes>` are
-used to allow interaction between different bundles as they cannot affect each others configuration in the extension classes.
+used to allow interaction between different bundles as they cannot affect each other's configuration in the extension classes.
 One of the main uses is to process tagged services, allowing bundles to register services to picked up by other bundles, such as Monolog loggers, Twig extensions and Data Collectors for the Web Profiler.
 Compiler passes are usually placed in the bundle's